 We asked Prizzilla if she has any advice for future surrogates.
 She recommends to first ask your children what they already know about pregnancy and start from there.
 If you have older children, be open and honestly answer questions they may have.
 For younger children, Prizzilla recommends starting simply and talking about it a little every day in order to normalize the concept.
 “I talk to my kids about giving the baby to his daddies every day, and they’ve even met the intended parents.
 So they know who we’re growing this baby for and who gets to take him home.”

 Remember, every family is different and what might work for one family may not work for yours.
 If you would like to learn more about this topic, check out our YouTube channel.
-Also head over to our Instagram to enter our holiday giveaway to win a copy of Sarah A. Phillips’ book, “The Kangaroo Pouch” – a wonderful storybook that helps explain surrogacy to young children.
+Also head over to our Instagram to enter our holiday giveaway to win a copy of Sarah A. Phillips’ book, “The Kangaroo Pouch” – a wonderful storybook that helps to explain surrogacy to a child.